jimsmart/chapi/README.md

 Package chapi is a [Go](https://golang.org) package providing clients and data structures for working with the [Companies House API](https://developer.companieshouse.gov.uk/api/docs/).

+This API consists of:

+- `Client` — higher-level API, with all methods returning structs.
+- `RestClient` — lower-level API, all methods return raw JSON bytes.

+Because the Companies House API is rate-limited, it may be preferable to use the `RestClient` and persist the returned data for later use.
+Resource structs to unmarshal the JSON data into are in the ch subpackage.

 ## Installation
 ```bash
 $ go get github.com/jimsmart/chapi